 “The comedy was just a really clever way to comment on today’s social injustices and ridicule the unfair distribution of wealth and corruption.”

-With such high praise from just its opening night, Ploutos is expected to continue its success through its performances in the middle of March and early April.
+With such high praise from just its opening night, Ploutos is expected to continue its success through its performances from September 5 – 20.